Skip to content

 Note

-If you are a beginner you might find it easier to use [!INCLUDEssManStudioFull] instead of writing [!INCLUDEtsql] statements.
+If you're a beginner you might find it easier to use [!INCLUDE ssManStudioFull] instead of writing [!INCLUDE tsql] statements.

 Find more information

-To find more information about any specific statement, either search for the statement by name, or use the contents to browse the language elements listed alphabetically under Transact-SQL Reference (Database Engine).
-Another good strategy for finding information is to search for key words that are related to the subject matter you are interested in.
+To find more information about any specific statement, either search for the statement by name, or use the contents to browse the language elements listed alphabetically under Transact-SQL reference (Database Engine).
+Another good strategy for finding information is to search for key words that are related to the subject matter you're interested in.
 For example, if you want to know how to return a part of a date (such as the month), search the index for dates [SQL Server], and then select dateparts.
-This takes you to the article DATEPART (Transact-SQL).
-As another example, to find out how to work with strings, search for string functions.
-This takes you to the article String Functions (Transact-SQL).
+This takes you to the article DATEPART.
+For more information, see What are the SQL database functions?

 This tutorial is divided into three lessons: